45th TAC Summer School

 The Intermediate class is designed for dancers with several years' experience (usually 4 or more years) who have a solid understanding of basic steps and formations and who can learn a pattern by observing others.
 Teaching focuses on improved execution of dances including accuracy of footwork, importance of covering, handing, and phrasing, value of teamwork, and exposure to more advanced formations.

 The Advanced Social class is for experienced dancers who are already confident and proficient with all standard and advanced formations with minimal dependence on walk-throughs.
 Emphasis is given to sociability, teamwork, and overall execution of dances.
-The Advanced Social class can accommodate knowledgeable dancers who may have injuries and those who might not wish to sustain the high level of stamina required for the Advanced Technique class.
+The Advanced Social class can accommodate knowledgeable dancers who may have injuries and those who might not wish to sustain the high level of stamina required for the Advanced Challenge class.

-The Advanced Technique class focuses on all aspects of technique and execution for advanced dancers who have excellent and sustained technique and who have the stamina to maintain high-performance dancing throughout an entire class.
+The Advanced Challenge class focuses on all aspects of technique and execution for advanced dancers who have excellent and sustained technique and who have the stamina to maintain high-performance dancing throughout an entire class.
 Emphasis is on consistent and accurate execution while learning unfamiliar formations with minimal walk-throughs.

 Be conservative in your estimate of your abilities.
 Class levels at Summer School may be at a higher level than in many local groups.